7 Questions To Ask Yourself Before Building A Website

 2. What will make this project successful?

-Both you and your web designer will be on the same page if you talk about the budget upfront and early.
-No surprises means no worries.
-An easy way to tell if you are likely to be on the same budget level is to see if the designer has done work with similar clients.
-If a company that is in your field and of similar size can afford the designer you should be able to as well.
+An easy way to tell if you are on the same budget level is to see if the designer has done work with similar clients.
+If a company in your field that's about your size can afford the designer, you should be able to as well.

 7. What is my marketing strategy?

-If you build it, they may not come because building the site is not the same thing as marketing it.
-Marketing the site through online and traditional channels as well as ranking well in search engines is how to generate traffic.
+If you build it, they may not come.
+Building the site is not the same thing as marketing it.
+The website may be amazingly good at selling paintings of cats with odd hats, but it can't sell the paintings if no one visits the site.
+Marketing the site as well as ranking well in search engines is how to generate traffic.
+You need traffic.
+Do you have a plan for making that traffic happen?

 THANKS FOR READING

 Thank you for reading 7 Questions To Ask Yourself Before Building A Website.
-I hope you found it helpful and informative.
-You can follow me on twitter.com/richardbeu.
+I hope you enjoyed it.
+You can give me feedback, say hi or yell at me on twitter.com/richardbeu.